Elinor Goldschmied: Career to death

 While Goldschmied was working for the Inner London Education Authority, she and the educational psychologist Anita Hughes chose to review what babies were provided with and observed their fixation for independent learning and playing.
 The two developed courses for child minders and individuals who specialised in children's play.
 It led to the introduction of "heuristic play" to promote a relaxed form of play for babies under the age of two and for maintaining a special relationship with an individual member of staff; Goldschmied had in 1948 introduced a "treasure basket" containing non-dangerous household items that vary in feel and texture and are presented in a low, open basket, which was theorised as an exploration activity that lasted for less than an hour with no physical intervention by an overseeing adult.
 Goldschmied further developed the concepts into play sessions that play nurseries were introduced with adults not required to direct the play by action or verbal commands.
-The ideas were published in the 1994 book People Under Three: Children in Daycare, which she co-authored by Sonia Jackson.
+The ideas were published in the 1994 book People Under Three: Children in Daycare, which she co-authored with Sonia Jackson.

 From 1978 to 1998, she visited Italy three times per year as a consultant.
-Goldschmied also performed consultancy roles in the London boroughs of Hammersmith, Fulham and Islington as well as in the Spanish community of Catalonia.
-She died on 27 February 2009 and was buried at the Highgate Cemetery in North London.
+Goldschmied also performed consultancy roles in the London boroughs of Hammersmith, Fulham, and Islington as well as in the Spanish community of Catalonia.
+She died on 27 February 2009 and was buried on the western side of Highgate Cemetery in North London.